thomaspernet/GoogleDrive-python/README.md

 1. Add data

-Currently, you need to add the range into a spreadsheet to write the data.
-In a future version, the function will automatically detect where to paste the data. `rangeData` includes the header.
-If your data has 99 rows, then you need to add 100 rows to the range.
-You need to write the sheet name as well.
-Example `Sheet1!A1:E10`

-You need to define the header as a list.
-It is quickly done with  `list(dataframe_name)`
+We updated the function so that there is no need anymore to add the range of the data.
+The function `add_data_to_spreadsheet` has the following arguments:

+- `data`: A pandas dataframe
+- `sheetID`: ID of the spreadsheet to add the data
+- `sheetName`: Sheet name to add the data.
+If not exist in the spreadsheet, a new sheet is added
+- ` detectRange`: Boolean.
+By default True.
+Automatically detect where to paste the data.
+If detect an existing table in the sheet, it will append the data.
+Otherwise, a new table is created with the pandas dataframe as header
+- `rangeData`: By default, set to `None`.
+The user can use custom range.
+It is useful to paste table column wise.
+Note that, the user needs to include the header in the range`

+The function checks if data exists starting from cell `A1`

 ```
+gdr.add_data_to_spreadsheet(data,
+                        sheetID,
-gdr.add_data_to_spreadsheet(data, sheetID, sheetName, rangeData,
+                        sheetName,
-	 headers)
+                        detectRange,
+                        rangeData)
 ```
 2. Upload data